open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

 ```

 This example uses the "OpenTelemetry" alias for the `OpenTelemetryLoggingProvider`.
-Here OpenTelemetry is given a default of "Error" which overrides the global default "Information".
+Here the `OpenTelemetryLoggingProvider` is given a default of "Error" which overrides
+the global default "Information".
+A user defined category has a unique value of "Warning".

 ### via code